 |File Sharing||Share with permissions, password and expiration date.||Share with permissions.|

 |Security||Two-step verification with 6-digit code or USB security key.||Basic two-step verification and encryption.|

 From the comparison between Dropbox and Google Drive, we can find that Dropbox offers better security and Google Drive provides larger cloud storage for free.
 In other words, the reason why you and your friends use different cloud services is that you focus on different requirements.

 Therefore, you’d better learn how to share files and folders from Dropbox to Google Drive in case you are using Dropbox but your recipients are using Google Drive.
 Moreover, you just want to share files from your Dropbox to your Google Drive no matter to make your cloud files in better order or to make full use of Google Drive’s free storage.

-How to Share from Dropbox to Google Drive in Traditional Way
+Share from Dropbox to Google Drive in Traditional Way

 In common sense, it’s definitely hard for you to share Dropbox to Google Drive.
 Because a Google Drive account cannot receive and recognize the link of shared file from Dropbox.
-Under these circumstances, the outmoded way to share and move files from Dropbox to Google Drive is to download files from Dropbox, send the files to your recipients by instant messengers, email, or mobile hard disk drive, and then let your recipients upload files to Google Drive again.
+Under these circumstances, the traditional way to share and move files from Dropbox to Google Drive is to download files from Dropbox, send the files to your recipients by instant messengers, email, or mobile hard disk drive, and then let your recipients upload files to Google Drive again.

 Step 1.
 Log in Dropbox website.

 Step 2.
 Tick the boxes in front of the files which you want to share to Google Drive.